 Litl OS is a cloud-based operating system designed an implemented specifically for the Litl Webbook, which as been described as the “world’s first” true cloud-based netbook, released even before than the well-known ChromeOS, from Google.

-As an external member of the team, I worked on the design and initial implementation of Litl’s automatic and seamless update system, as well as improving and implementing different effects and animation in Litl’s cards-based UI.
+I worked on the design and initial implementation of Litl’s automatic and seamless update system as an external member of the team (via Igalia), as well as improving and implementing different effects and animation in Litl’s cards-based UI.

 The Hildon Application Manager is a program to manage add-on software components for the Hildon Desktop.
 It uses the Debian package management tools provided by the Maemo platform (namely APT and dpkg) and presents a ‘end user oriented’ interface to them.

-On this project, I worked both on bugfixing, development of some new features and also helping co-maintain it for some time as well, being responsible of publishing regular new releases.
+On this project, I worked both on bugfixing, development of some new features and also helping co-maintain these two projects for some time as well along with my colleagues at Igalia, being responsible of publishing regular new releases.

 Fisterra is an open source GNOME development framework.
 It is indicated for the implementation of whole business management applications, ad hoc ERPs or modules of other management systems.